zqianem/vitepress-python-editor/README.md

 ````

 The code block language must be exactly `python` and the `id` prop is required and should be unique among multiple `<Editor>` instances.

+The `:line-numbers` suffix is used to prevent layout shifts on load and can be omitted by setting `markdown: { lineNumbers: true }` in the VitePress config.

 ## Developing